Wagepoint

 Reputation:

 Wagepoint is accredited by the Better Business Bureau and has an A+ rating on the platform.
-On G2, Wagepoint has more than 40 reviews and an average rating of 4.7 out of 5 stars.
-Users found the platform to be very easy to use and praised customer support.
+On G2, Wagepoint has more than 40 reviews and an average rating of 4.6 out of 5 stars.
+Reviewers found the platform to be easy to use and praised its responsive customer support.

 Wagepoint vs. QuickBooks Payroll:

-QuickBooks Payroll offers a wider range of payroll features — the Elite plan even includes tax penalty protection — compared to Wagepoint but also has a higher starting price.
-However, it's important to note that, while Wagepoint charges per pay run, QuickBooks Payroll's monthly pricing plans include unlimited pay runs.
+QuickBooks Payroll offers a wider range of payroll features — the Elite plan even includes tax penalty protection — compared to Wagepoint.
+However, the platform has a higher starting price with a monthly base price and charge per employee.
+Wagepoint charges per pay run, QuickBooks Payroll's monthly pricing plans include unlimited pay runs.

 Wagepoint vs. QuickBooks Payroll Comparison: